mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 If users call Hermitian matrix rank-1 or rank-k updates with `alpha` being `std::complex<float>` or `std::complex<double>`, implementations of [linalg] that call an underlying C or Fortran BLAS would have to get the real part of `alpha` anyway, because these BLAS routines only take `alpha` as a real type.
 Thus, our proposed solution -- to _define_ the behavior of the update algorithms as using _`real-if-needed`_`(alpha)` -- would not add overhead.

+### Summary of proposed changes

+For Hermitian matrix update algorithms where

+* the algorithm exposes a separate scaling factor parameter `alpha`, and

+* `alpha` needs to have zero imaginary part, but

+* nothing in the wording currently prevents `alpha` from having nonzero imaginary part,

+specify that these algorithms use _`real-if-needed`_`(alpha)` and ignore any nonzero imaginary part of `alpha`.

 ## Things relating to scaling factors that we do not propose changing

 ### Hermitian matrix-vector and matrix-matrix products

-We pointed out above that `hermitian_matrix_vector_product` and `hermitian_matrix_product` expect that the (possibly scaled) input matrix is Hermitian, while the corresponding BLAS routines `HEMV` and `HEMM` expect that the unscaled input matrix is Hermitian and permit the scaling factor `alpha` to have nonzero imaginary part.
+We pointed out above that `hermitian_matrix_vector_product` and `hermitian_matrix_product` expect that the (possibly scaled) input matrix is Hermitian, while the corresponding BLAS routines `xHEMV` and `xHEMM` expect that the unscaled input matrix is Hermitian and permit the scaling factor `alpha` to have nonzero imaginary part.
 However, this does not affect the ability of these [linalg] algorithms to compute what the BLAS can compute.
 Users who want to supply `alpha` with nonzero imaginary part should *not* scale the matrix `A` (as in `scaled(alpha, A)`).
 Instead, they should scale the input vector `x`, as in the following.
 ```c++
 auto alpha = std::complex{0.0, 1.0};
 hermitian_matrix_vector_product(A, upper_triangle, scaled(alpha, x), y);